Personal Information that we collect from you

 We will never sell your personal information.
 We never post anything to your Facebook, Twitter, or other third-party accounts without your permission.

-Where it is necessary for the performance of our contract with you or for our internal business processes, we may share your Personal Information with our suppliers, contractors and/or third party partners.
+Where it is necessary for the performance of our contract with you or for our internal business processes, we may share your Personal Information to CrowdJustice’s group companies and with our suppliers, contractors and/or third party partners.
 This may include, for example:

 - To employees or partners, to assist with any queries that you may have regarding the service and to allow us to provide our services;